braedynl/CSE231-020-SS20/README.md

 **Take advantage of Piazza and the help room.** These are two amazing resources to use if you're having trouble with your code.
 You can ask questions anonymously on Piazza and get quick responses from other students and instructors.

 **Use your IDE's debugger.** The debugger is an incredible tool that can break down your code line-by-line and show you what's happening with it.
+We'll be covering how to use the debugger during one of the labs.

 **When in doubt, `print()` it out.** Certainly the most classic of all the options.
 Print your variables out at certain points in your code to see where things went sour.